 The project lasted for 17 months.
-Our activities was performaed not only on the meetings which were held once a month, and also off the meetings.
-We made project planning, created designs for the data structure of the dicionary, took action from brainstorming to implenmentation, to reviewing the deliverables.
+Our activities was performed not only on the meetings which were held once a month, and also off the meetings.
+We made project planning, created designs for the data structure of the dictionary, took action from brainstorming to implementation, to reviewing the deliverables.

 On the meetings, we:

 2. Discussed and made agreements on the structure of the new dictionary,

 2. Undertook the work of collecting medical terms and integrating their relations from heterogeneous sources.

 As to our knowledge, the dictionary we compiled is the first work to realize the centralized management of massive Japanese medical terms for NLP.